nanotyrannus/powerlineshell-d/README.md

 })
 ```

 In the above, the template `segment` takes one parameter, a delegate `action` of type `string function(out Segment)`. `action` is passed an instance of `segment`, `s`.
 Through this instance, the foreground and background colors are set through a config file although you can use any integer literals as long as they evaluate at compile time.
-The integers must be valid ANSI color codes.
+The integers must be valid ANSI color codes, a reference of which is generated when `color_reference.sh` is run.
 Any logic of the segment is placed in in the delegate body.
 The returned string is the text that is printed in the segment.

 # Why?